apache/druid/docs/development/extensions-contrib/prometheus.md

 Emitter is enabled by setting `druid.emitter=prometheus` [configs](https://druid.apache.org/docs/latest/configuration/index.html#emitting-metrics) or include `prometheus` in the composing emitter list.

+Note that if you're colocating druid processes on the same host(such as broker/router, historical/middlemanager, coordinator/overlord), then the druid.emitter.prometheus.port would need to be separately specified in each of the runtime properties configuration for each host and be different between collocated processes.
+Additionally peons should emit metrics via push gateway.

 ## Configuration

 All the configuration parameters for the Prometheus emitter are under `druid.emitter.prometheus`.